Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 Another option I considered was stringing together multiple BERT models in a hierarchical chain.
 I thought this was excessively complex and failed to integrate the dynamic attention modelling architecture gained by the Longformer model, but it may prove useful if paired with a smart chunking method, breaking a long input into relevant sub-inputs for each BERT.

 Finally, owing to a key finding in the winning SemEval 2023 Task 3 sub-task 2 paper, I attempted to run masked language modelling pre-training on the base longformer.
 This would have taken >48 hours, so I opted not to continue, but has been shown to improve performance on related tasks by 3-4%.

-This project remains in its initial version, and will be iterated on in future.
-I aim to make the model pipeline and predictions more accessible.

-Any suggestions for improvements are always welcome!
-And if anyone knows of how to access the full MFC without the high cost of a full Lexis Nexis subscription, please let me know.